 Many of the larger lawn spraying companies, like Trugreen, sell fungicide as an add-on to their regular service.
 They have learned what the fungicide makers already knew - homeowners will buy fungicides to get rid of the boogeyman in their lawn.
 It's magical - you had a fungus, we sprayed it and it went away.
 But in practice applying fungicides to a St Augustine lawn is very profitable to cure a minor problem that would have gone away with the change in the weather - anyway.

 My Lawn is Sick, I'll Give it some Medicine

 Many homeowners want to cure what ails the lawn by giving it a shot of medicine.
-The fact is disease caused by fungi are minor, insignificant and temporary problems in a St Augustine lawn.
+The fact is diseases caused by fungi are minor, insignificant, and temporary problems in a St Augustine lawn.
 Save yourself some time and money and avoid fungicides as a cure for what ails your lawn.
 If you want to spend time and money to cure what ails your lawn, upgrade the irrigation system and buy a mower that will mow a lawn at 4".
 A better irrigation system and mowing at 4" will have a greater positive impact on your lawn than the most expensive fungicide.